Consolidated Key-mappings Summary

 type narasimhhan or kamalhhaasan (i.e. type 'h' twice to generate 'ஹ்').

-(#) so that you can easily type names like bhairavar, khushboo, raghu, prabhu, jhaansi, etc. just as you are used to write them (with the silent 'h' in them) rather than forced to write them as bairavar, kushboo, ragu, prabu, jaansi, etc.
+(#) please note that if you keep the abovementioned option ticked, you can easily type names like bhairavar, khushboo, raghu, prabhu, jhaansi, etc. just as you are used to write them (with the silent 'h' in them) rather than forced to write them as bairavar, kushboo, ragu, prabu, jaansi, etc.

 Azhagi's Tamil Transliteration Scheme - Modern Style